Ten Things to Know To Survive the Next San Francisco Housing Bubble

 3. Stay In Control Of The “When” Of A Sale

 Perhaps you would like to sell in three years, no problem, the strategy is positioning yourself to not HAVE to sell in three years.
 There is not a person on earth who knows what the real estate market will bring in exactly three years, so setting yourself up to need to sell at any given moment in the future is quite risky.
 Buying too much house, one that is too difficult to afford, or purchasing a loan with too short a fixed period are usually what forces a person to sell a home at a time that is less than advantageous.
 When buying a home being conservative is never a bad idea.
-The key is to keep control of deciding when to sell your home.
+The key is to always be in control of deciding when to sell.

 4. Flipping Houses Can Create Big Returns, But It Is Also Really Risky